 You may be wondering if there are any Calabria Cultural Tour reviews.
 Yes, Karen’s Travel LLC is on Trip Advisor.
 Some highlights from participants: “A feast for the senses!
 I can’t imagine anything topping this tour!”
 “Truly a wonderful tour – I have been on many tours before and none has surpassed Karen’s offering.”
 “Karen’s tour offered a solid intro to the region….
 Warm and welcoming people, along with a mélange of fantastic food, history, and culture, make Karen’s tour an unforgettable journey.”

 I felt fortunate to have had a wonderful group of people on my first tour and am overjoyed by their reactions to both Calabria and my tour, which one woman described as her “trip of a lifetime.”

-The bar has been set for the future.
-This coming spring, I plan to repeat this tour, adding a day in Reggio for an 11-day program in May 2020, and then I have designed a completely different program called Traditions and Food of Calabria, which will be 12 days in June.
-Only a couple of the “must-sees” have been repeated, as this new tour will explore other areas and topics.
-Check out the itineraries on my Calabria Tour page.
+The bar was set for the future.
+I planned on repeating this tour, adding a day in Reggio for an 11-day program in May 2020, as well as offering a new program called Traditions and Food of Calabria that June, but as we know, the pandemic forced the cancellation of our carefully laid plans.
+Thankfully, 2021 has brought new travel hopes, and Karen’s Travel LLC is offering the Calabria Cultural Tour in the fall.
+Check out the updated itinerary on my Calabria Tour page.
 And please, share it with friends and family!